 - Increase Proactive Measures to Protect Land.
-Ag + Open Space always works with willing landowners, typically working from inquiries that are submitted to the organization.
-In order to successfully implement the Vital Lands Initiative, a more proactive approach will be used, whereby Ag + Open Space will actively seek out landowners who may be willing to voluntarily work to protect their land. - Primarily Use Conservation Easements to Protect Land.
+In order to successfully implement the Vital Lands Initiative, a more proactive approach will be used, whereby Ag + Open Space will actively seek out willing landowners who may be interested in protecting their land. - Primarily Use Conservation Easements to Protect Land.
 Conservation easements are the preferred tool for land conservation due to their cost-effectiveness, flexibility, and enforceability, and per direction in the voter-approved Expenditure Plan.
 Land may be purchased by Ag + Open Space with the intention of re-selling or transferring to another owner subject to a conservation easement, but not with the intention of holding it in fee. - Use Innovative Tools.
 Evaluate, test and implement new tools and policies for effective and appropriate land conservation that best protects conservation values and features, including affirmative easement provisions, lease to own, auctions, payments over time, and right of first refusal.